suzgunmirac/lstm-eval/README.md

 # On Evaluating the Generalization of LSTMs in Formal Languages
 * This repository includes a PyTorch implementation of [On Evaluating the Generalization of LSTMs in Formal Languages](https://arxiv.org/abs/1811.01001).
-* Our paper will appear in the Proceedings of the Society for Computation in Linguistics (SCiL) 2019.
+* Our paper appeared in the Proceedings of the Society for Computation in Linguistics (SCiL) 2019.

 ## Requirements
 The code is written in Python, and requires PyTorch and a couple of other dependencies.
-If you would like to run the code locally, please install PyTorch by following the instructions on http://pytorch.org and then run the following command to install other required packages, which are listed inside `requirements.txt`:
+If you would like to run the code locally, please install PyTorch by following the instructions on http://pytorch.org and then run the following command to install the other required packages, which are listed inside `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```